 Also: How to use basic psychology to build a customer base, product management at enterprise level, how to tame engineers—a 12 min crash course, scaling agile with LeSS, and the 9th Annual State of Agile™ Survey.
 Speaking of which: is agile costing too much?
 And how to do spot new technology trends?
 And why will blockchain change the billions of lives?

 Age of Product’s Food for Thought of March 13th, 2016 covers Agile team building from coaching and engineering perspectives, agile leadership, 15 years into the Agile Manifesto, discovery coaches, Product Hunt’s magic rise, product portfolio management with stage-gates in the era of Agile, how to run corporate design sprints, the psychology of stupid mistakes, workaholism, is messaging more a distraction than supportive and the art of failing upward.

-For example, if you’re looking to hire a Scrum Master, we have a free ebook for you, featuring 38 questions and answers.
+We like to provide you with hands-on agile lessons learned to make your life simpler.
+For example, if you're looking to hire a Scrum Master, we have a free ebook for you, featuring 38 questions and answers.
 So, you can more quickly identify candidates with an agile mindset.

 If you are the new Scrum master in the team, you may want to get up to speed as fast as possible.
 And there's a PDF for that, too: we compiled a handy list of 22 questions, which provide a solid start for your first day on the new Scrum Master position.

 If you are in doubt that “agile” is working well within your organization, we have a questionnaire (featuring 25 detailed questions) available to you at no cost.
 With this questionnaire, you can quickly organize a poll and check the state of “agile” health of your organization!